Andrew Bridgen: Reclaim Party

 On 12 April 2023, Bridgen was expelled from the Conservative Party in further reaction to his January comments that compared COVID-19 vaccinations with the Holocaust.
 In May 2023, he joined the Reclaim Party, becoming the party's first MP.
 He resigned from the party in December 2023.

 2024 general election

 Bridgen stood as an independent in North West Leicestershire at the 2024 general election, finishing second last with 3.2% of the vote.
 He lost his deposit of £500 by failing to meet the 5% vote threshold.

 Personal life

-Bridgen married his first wife, Jackie, in 2000 and they had two sons.
+Bridgen married his first wife, Jackie, in 2000 and they had two sons, the second of which he has not spoken to for several years.
 Jackie was a Conservative councillor for the Oakthorpe and Donisthorpe ward of North West Leicestershire District Council from 2007 until losing her seat in 2011.
 Andrew and Jackie were divorced in 2012.
 Bridgen married the Serbian opera singer Nevena Pavlović in 2017.

-In early 2024 Bridgen and Nevena Pavlović announced their separation; she claimed that her husband had been "captured by an anti-vax cult" and that he was putting his new "ideology before the health and wellbeing of his child and showed the full neglect of his parental responsibilities".
+In early 2024 Bridgen and Pavlović announced their separation; she said that her husband had been "captured by an anti-vax cult" and that he was putting his new "ideology before the health and wellbeing of his child and showed the full neglect of his parental responsibilities".